Student Exchange Programmes (http://www.LN.edu.hk/oge)

 Hostel life is an essential part of Lingnan's liberal arts education.
 The University offers affordable accommodation for all its undergraduate students in ten hostels providing around 2,600 residential places with most of the air-conditioned rooms shared by two students with some catering for three students.
 Each room has LAN ports for each student.
 Each floor of the hostel blocks has a lounge area, a pantry and shared lavatory/shower facilities.
 Other facilities available include Wi-Fi, common rooms, study rooms, TV rooms and laundries.
 Each hostel has its own warden, senior tutor and tutors looking after the welfare of the residents.

 The Chan Tak Tai Auditorium, with a seating capacity of 1,031, is a first-class venue for the holding of various functions, ceremonies and performances organised by the University and various student organisations.

 A multifarious range of student amenities are provided to facilitate social interaction and to promote personal and group activities.

-The Amenities Building comprises the Students’ Union offices, the student activities areas, the University Canteen with a seating capacity of about 500, the Chinese Restaurant with a seating capacity of about 300, and a coffee bar with open air seating of about 50.
-The Building provides accommodation for meetings and activities of the Students’ Union, programme-based societies, clubs and various interest groups.
+The Amenities Building comprises the student activities areas, the University Canteen with a seating capacity of about 500, the Chinese Restaurant with a seating capacity of about 300, and a coffee bar with open air seating of about 50.
+The Building provides accommodation for meetings and activities of programme-based societies, clubs and various interest groups.